 Investment or jewellery, that is the question

-At this moment, the osmium market is still quite new.
+At this moment, the osmium market is still relatively new.

 But there is also a great chance for everyone who now decides to invest because the market is still developing.